-Open Computing Language (OpenCL) is a framework for writing programs that execute across heterogeneous platforms consisting of central processing units (CPUs), graphics processing units (GPUs), digital signal processors (DSPs), field-programmable gate arrays (FPGAs, see Section 2.4 for the extreme relevance of this) and other processors or hardware accelerators.
+Open Computing Language (OpenCL) is a framework for writing programs that execute across heterogeneous platforms consisting of central processing units (CPUs), graphics processing units (GPUs), digital signal processors (DSPs), field-programmable gate arrays (FPGAs) and other processors or hardware accelerators.
+If you want to be portable beyond Nvidia and AMD GPUs the only option is OpenCL.
+Intel used to support the GPUs with OpenMP target directive, but recently dropped this.

 OpenCL 2.2 brings the OpenCL C++ kernel language into the core specification for significantly enhanced parallel programming productivity.
+OpenCL's bad reputation is at least in part due to its verbose C host API.
+Its C++ host API on the other hand is quite readable.

 When releasing OpenCL version 2.2, the Khronos Group announced that OpenCL would be merging into Vulkan (which targets high-performance realtime 3D graphics applications) in the future, leaving some uncertainty as to how this may affect the HPC space.